 Coopetition (Cooperation + Competition) has been an aggressively researched topic in the recent past.
 I was introduced to this term only during my studies at HEC Paris and while I read this interesting article – ‘Coopetition based business models‘ it brought a few more thoughts to my mind.

 This piece on strategy-business.com puts forth various perspectives about Coopetition based business models.
 It raises valid points about organizational resistance and subsequent benefits of pulling through the strategy – not only to the firm but also possibly to the industry as a whole.
 It presents the potential impact of effecting an increase in the size of the whole pie, thereby dramatically increasing the firm’s own share.
-In Amazon’s case, my interpretation is that while Amazon entered the e-commerce space as a consumer-goods-provider, it soon transformed itself primarily into a platform-provider – cleverly shifting its position within the industry value chain.
+My interpretation is that, while Amazon entered the e-commerce space as a consumer-goods-provider, it cleverly shifted its position in the value chain by transforming into a platform-provider.

 While reading this article, I couldn’t help but think of two more examples.
 One – from my not-so-distant past and the other from my current day experience.